grammerhub-team/grammerhub-team.github.io/README.md

 ### Seed

-To seed the database with a few pages, posts, and projects you can click the 'seed database' link from the admin panel.
+To seed the database with a few pages, posts, and projects you can run `yarn seed`.
+This template also comes with a `GET /api/seed` endpoint you can use to seed the database from the admin panel.

-The seed script will also create a demo user for demonstration purposes only:
+The seed script will also create two users for demonstration purposes only:

-- Demo Author
+1. Demo Author
     - Email: `demo-author@payloadcms.com`
     - Password: `password`
+    - Role: `admin`
+2. Demo User
+    - Email: `demo-user@payloadcms.com`
+    - Password: `password`
+    - Role: `user`

 > NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
 Only run this command if you are starting a new project or can afford to lose your current data.

+### Conflicting routes

+> In a monorepo when routes are bootstrapped to the same host, they can conflict with Payload's own routes if they have the same name.
+In our template we've named the Nextjs API routes to `next` to avoid this conflict.
+>
+>This can happen with any other routes conflicting with Payload such as `admin` and we recommend using different names for custom routes.
+>Alternatively you can also rename Payload's own routes via the [configuration](https://payloadcms.com/docs/configuration/overview).

 ## Production

-To run Payload in production, you need to build and start the Admin panel.
+To run Payload in production, you need to build and serve the Admin panel.
 To do so, follow these steps:

-1. Invoke the `next build` script by running `pnpm build` or `npm run build` in your project root.
-This creates a `.next` directory with a production-ready admin bundle.
+1. Invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
+This creates a `./build` directory with a production-ready admin bundle.
-1. Finally run `pnpm start` or `npm run start` to run Node in production and serve Payload from the `.build` directory.
+1. Finally run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
 1. When you're ready to go live, see [Deployment](#deployment) for more details.

-### Deploying to Payload Cloud

-The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.

-### Deploying to Vercel

-Coming soon.

-### Self-hosting
+### Deployment

 Before deploying your app, you need to:

 1. Ensure your app builds and serves in production.
 See [Production](#production) for more details.
-2. Serve it from a

-You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/beta/production/deployment) for full details.
+The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
+You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/production/deployment) for full details.

 ## Questions